 Surgical cases decreased by 29% between 2019 and 2023.
 The Applicant explained that the number of cases decreased because cases have become longer and more complex, requiring longer blocks of OR time to perform and the number of procedures that can be performed at BOSS with its limited OR capacity, decreases.
 The decrease in pain management cases shown in Table 4, is due to the departure of a pain management specialist in 2021.
 The Applicant expects that a new pain management specialist will be providing procedures at the proposed facility.
 Based on the new pain management specialist’s current patient panel, the specialist expects to bring over 1,100 pain management cases per year to the proposed facility, and the procedures performed will be primarily for injections for spine, including cervical, thoracic, and lumbar.

-The Applicant explained that number of cases in 2023 was higher than the number of the Applicant’s patients in 2023 because some patients have more than one surgery in a year.
+The Applicant explained that the number of cases in 2023 was higher than the number of the Applicant’s patients in 2023 because some patients have more than one surgery in a year.
 For example, a patient may require bilateral knee replacement and have surgery on the left knee in one month and return a few months later to replace the right knee.
 The Applicant notes that this differential occurred in prior years as well, as shown in Table 5.

 Table 5: Ratio of Cases Per Patient